richard-scryber/PaperworkDayDocs/docs/retreiving_config.md

 # Retreiving a generated document
 {: .no_toc }

-Once a document has been generated in a frame, then the actual document data can be retrieved in code to be stored or other action taken.
+Once a document has been generated in a frame, then the actual data can be retrieved in code to be stored or another action taken.

 <details open markdown="block">
   <summary>